-Full Circle exists in the absence of class divisions.
-Ages are mixed, sexes are mixed, and cultures are mixed.
+At Full Circle School ages are mixed, sexes are mixed, and cultures are mixed.
 This one room schoolhouse approach to education offers an environment in which differences are celebrated rather than merely tolerated or hidden.
 Everyone is viewed as a teacher as well as a student.
 From older children, students glimpse models of where they might be, younger children remind students of where they have been, and those within their age group teach students about how varied individual differences can be even at a similar age.
 Life is presented as a continuum rather than segregated pieces.
 This environment instills in the children a broad understanding and respect for human development.

 LOVE OF LEARNING